Adamantish/restful_river/README.md

 # RESTful River

 ### Got Microservices?
-Let's PUTS stressful streams in the ditch.
+Let's PUT stressful streams in the ditch.

-## The Problem
+## The Situation

 - You have some ruby microservices.
 - Guaranteeing consistent state everywhere is a complete PITA.